Collective or Class Actions and Claims Aggregation in the Netherlands

 The Class Actions Settlement Act

-The Class Actions Settlement Act is a potentially useful tool for parties suffering damages who do not have the means to initiate individual proceedings, as it guarantees a prospect of compensation within a foreseeable time should the court declare the settlement generally binding.
-The mechanism may, however, be unfavourable for those who do have the means to initiate proceedings, as they too will be bound by the settlement agreement and dependent on the representative conducting the negotiations.
-Those parties will have to make sure they opt-out on time, while running the risk that their individual proceedings will be stayed.
+The Class Actions Settlement Act can provide a useful tool for parties suffering damages who do not have the means to initiate individual proceedings, as it guarantees a prospect of compensation within a foreseeable time should the court declare the settlement generally binding.
+The mechanism can, however, also be unfavourable for those who do have the means to initiate proceedings, as they too will be bound by the settlement agreement and will be dependent on the representative conducting the negotiations.
+Those parties will have to make sure they opt out on time, while running the risk that their individual proceedings will be stayed.
 The party or parties causing the damages on the other hand can benefit from such stay, while having the chance to settle multiple damages claims at once, rather than dealing with numerous individual proceedings.